Battle of Manila Bay: Subsequent action

+Dewey cabled Washington that he controlled the bay but would need 5,000 additional men to seize the city.
+The completeness of the victory in the opening stages of the war prompted President McKinley to send additional troops to seize the city.
+After some consideration, the U.S. War Department began assembling a force of 20,000 volunteers and regulars.
+In the meantime, before these forces arrived, Dewey returned Emilio Aguinaldo to Manila from exile in Hong Kong, and Aguinaldo retindered the Philippine Revolution seeking independence from Spain.

 Aftermath

 In recognition of George Dewey's leadership during the Battle of Manila Bay, a special medal known as the Dewey Medal was presented to the officers and sailors under Admiral Dewey's command.
 Dewey was later honored with promotion to the special rank of Admiral of the Navy.
 Building on his popularity, Dewey briefly ran for president in 1900, but withdrew and endorsed William McKinley, the incumbent, who won.
 The same year Dewey was appointed President of the General Board of the United States Navy, where he would play a key role in the growth of the U.S. Navy until his death in January 1917.

-Dewey Square in Boston is named after Admiral Dewey, as is Dewey Beach, Delaware.
-Union Square, San Francisco features a 97 ft tall monument to Admiral Dewey's victory at the Battle of Manila Bay.
+Dewey Square in Boston is named after Commodore Dewey, as is Dewey Beach, Delaware.
+Union Square, San Francisco features a 97 ft tall monument to Admiral George Dewey's victory at the Battle of Manila Bay.

 Order of battle

 Vessels engaged in actual combat during the Battle of Manila Bay ranged in size from 5,870 tons (Olympia) to 492 tons (Marques del Duero).